 However, before we get into all the things to do once you have become aware that your business has sold a defective product, there are essential steps to take prior.

-Purchasing product liability insurance is crucial to being prepared for situations like a product recall and ensuring the financial stability of your business.
+Purchasing quality product liability insurance coverage is crucial to being prepared for situations like a product recall and ensuring the financial stability of your business.

 The following actual statistics illustrate the serious harm that can result from product manufacturing defects